eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 are lags we are blithely integrating over, we think that these market forces will still act as described above in a different model.
 It is possible that even during sustained inflation, these effects will be unable to prevent the upward creep in $$s$$, because $$r$$ is too large, or the sensitivity of $$r$$ to inflation at equilibrium is too great, a condition which we mathematized above.
 In fact we expect that every argument about inflation effects driving increased staking, overpaying for security, etc. could (perhaps should) be rephrased in terms of reinvestment of staking rewards.
-All these critically depend on the preferences of ETH users for, and thus their behavior in reaction to, inflation rate etc., which thusfar are not measured.
+All these critically depend on the preferences of ETH users for, and thus their behavior in reaction to, inflation rate etc., which thusfar are not measured, as far as we know.
 We encourage the community to rectify this!

 ## Can reflexivity prevent $$s\to1$$?